How do you know if you need a dehumidifier or humidifier?

 Damage to your items

 Has the wall paint started to peel off, wood is rotting, and metal wiring is rusting?
 It is the high humidity causing damage to your property.
+Excess humidity can also cause damage to electronics.

 You need to dehumidify the air.
 Failure to remove the excess moisture will result in more damage.